evilfeonix/Whois-Feonix/README.md

 > **Rate Limiting**: _WHOIS servers may limit the number of queries you can perform in a short time.
 If you're querying many domains, you may encounter rate limits.
 Consider using a paid service for bulk queries or adding delays between queries._

+# Support Us:
+Follow us at our (github page)[https://github.com/evilfeonix] Fork and Star our repositories

+# Thank you for your support...